MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/use-group-policy.md

 [HKLM\SOFTWARE\Policies\Microsoft\OneDrive]"SilentAccountConfig"="dword:00000001"

-For more info about this feature, see [Silently configure user accounts](use-silent-account-configuration.md).
+For more info about this feature, including troubleshooting steps, see [Silently configure user accounts](use-silent-account-configuration.md).
 Let us know if you have feedback on this feature or encounter any issues.
 Right-click the OneDrive icon in the notification area and select **Report a problem**.
 Tag any feedback with "SilentConfig" so that your feedback is sent directly to engineers working on this feature.

 ### Use OneDrive Files On-Demand